hudaa12/Reliability-Project/README.md

                                             Reliability Project
-This repo contains the files for my final project at Makers Academy as part of the Cloud/DevOps Engineering specialism track.
+This repository encompasses the documentation for my final project at Makers Academy within the Cloud/DevOps Engineering specialization track.

 Project Overview
-In this project, our team was commissioned by a organisation that delivers software and services to several veterinary hospitals.
-Our primary goal was to enhance the reliability of their existing application, HOSP, while ensuring its core functionality remained intact.
-Additionally, we undertook the responsibility of implementing various improvements and incorporating new features to elevate the overall user experience.
+Our team was engaged by an organization providing software and services to multiple veterinary hospitals.
+The primary objective was to improve the reliability of their existing application, HOSP, while preserving its core functionality.
+Additionally, we took on the responsibility of implementing enhancements and introducing new features to enhance the overall user experience.

-The HOSP system
-Unfortunately we didnt have access to the source code due to a licensing issue, but we did have access to the load balancer on AWS and the API documentation.
+The HOSP System Regrettably, due to licensing issues, access to the source code was unavailable.
+However, we had access to the AWS load balancer and API documentation.

-HOSP Diagram
+image.png

 Approach and Investigation
-Our initial focus was on enhancing the system's reliability.
-To address user reported issues, we delved into the problem by utilising Amazon CloudWatch to analyse the application logs.
-Through this investigation, we discovered a significant volume of failed API requests occurring at the server endpoints.
-This crucial insight allowed us to pinpoint the root causes of the issues users were experiencing.
+Our initial focus centered on bolstering the system's reliability.
+Using Amazon CloudWatch, we analyzed application logs to address user-reported issues.
+This investigation revealed a significant number of failed API requests at server endpoints, providing crucial insights into the root causes of user problems.

-Implementation of NGINX Reverse Proxy Server
+NGINX Reverse Proxy Server Implementation
-To tackle the challenge of failed API requests, we implemented an NGINX reverse proxy server deployed on an AWS EC2 instance.
-This strategic deployment was designed to automatically retry the failed requests, resulting in a remarkable reduction in the overall number of failures.
-By leveraging this solution, we effectively enhanced the system's resilience and ensured a smoother user experience.
+To address failed API requests, we deployed an NGINX reverse proxy server on an AWS EC2 instance.
+This strategic deployment automatically retried failed requests, resulting in a notable reduction in overall failures.
+This solution enhanced the system's resilience and ensured a smoother user experience.

-dashboard
+image.png

 Implemented Improvements
-With the system's reliability significantly enhanced, we shifted our focus to implementing several crucial improvements:
+With improved reliability, our attention shifted to implementing key enhancements:

-Enhanced Security with HTTPS: To reinforce the system's security, we prioritised implementing the HTTPS protocol.
-This crucial step involved deploying an AWS CloudFront CDN and enforcing encrypted communication across all traffic.
-By transitioning to HTTPS, we significantly enhanced data privacy and ensured the safeguarding of sensitive information exchanged within the system.
+1. Enhanced Security with HTTPS: We prioritized implementing the HTTPS protocol for increased system security.
+This involved deploying an AWS CloudFront CDN and enforcing encrypted communication across all traffic.
+The transition to HTTPS significantly enhanced data privacy and secured sensitive information exchanged within the system.

-Collaborating closely with corporate IT, we planned the migration process.
-Our objective was to minimize downtime during the transition to the new domain.
-We directed traffic to the new HTTPS-enabled domain, maintaining uninterrupted service for users while fortifying the system's overall security.

-X-Ray Results Integration: Responding to a specific request from hospital nurses, we introduced a feature enabling the saving of X-Ray results directly within the patient notes.
-Previously, these results were not archived on the HOSP server, and this enhancement streamlined the process, providing a comprehensive patient record.
-To achieve this, we developed a sophisticated solution leveraging AWS Lambda and Python.
-We crafted a Lambda function capable of capturing the API response from the screening server.
-Subsequently, the function initiated a new POST request back to the patient notes endpoint.
-This request was meticulously designed, incorporating the patient ID within the header and encapsulating the X-Ray results as a structured JSON payload all while making sure the original request was delivered back to user.
+2. X-Ray Results Integration: Responding to a request from hospital nurses, we introduced a feature allowing the saving of X-Ray results directly within patient notes.
+This streamlined the process and created a comprehensive patient record.
+Using AWS Lambda and Python, we developed a solution that captured the API response from the screening server and initiated a new POST request back to the patient notes endpoint, ensuring the original request was delivered to the user.

-Audit Trail Functionality: To bolster system transparency and security, we developed an audit trail feature.
-This functionality allowed system administrators to track and monitor all user activities.
-By providing an overview of user interactions, it became easier to identify any potential security breaches promptly and take necessary actions.
-The audit trail feature was implemented using an AWS Lambda function.
-We established a new API route, designed to query AWS Athena using a specific SQL command against a CloudWatch database.
-The results of this query were then sent back as a unique URL, allowing them to download the audit trail as a CSV file for detailed analysis.
+3. Audit Trail Functionality: To enhance system transparency and security, we implemented an audit trail feature using an AWS Lambda function.
+This feature allowed administrators to track and monitor all user activities, facilitating the prompt identification of potential security breaches.
+The audit trail utilized AWS Athena and CloudWatch to query user interactions and provide results as a downloadable CSV file.

-Improvements diagram
+image.png

-These improvements collectively elevated the system's functionality, user experience, and security standards, ensuring a robust and seamless operation for both hospital staff and patients.
-By leveraging serverless technology, we ensured the system could effortlessly adapt to growing demands without the hassle of traditional server maintenance.
-This approach not only enhanced scalability but also significantly reduced operational overheads.
-Hospital staff and patients benefited from a consistently reliable, high-performing system, allowing them to focus on their core tasks without interruptions.
+These improvements collectively elevated the system's functionality, user experience, and security standards.
+Leveraging serverless technology enhanced scalability and significantly reduced operational overheads, providing hospital staff and patients with a consistently reliable, high-performing system for uninterrupted focus on core tasks.

-Final System Diagram
-Final diagram
+image.png